janfietz/toddlerMusicBox/README.md

-pyToddlerMusicBox
+toddlerMusicBox
 =================

-pyToddlerMusicBox for some python scripts to build a music box for my toddler
+toddlerMusicBox for some python scripts to build a music box for my toddler